awsdocs/aws-directory-service-admin-guide/doc_source/ms_ad_setup_trust.md

 + TCP/UDP 389 \- LDAP
 + TCP 445 \- SMB
 **Note**
-After May 30th 2020, SMB v1 will no longer be supported\.
+SMBv1 is no longer supported\.

 These are the minimum ports that are needed to be able to connect to your directory\.
 Your specific configuration may require additional ports be open\.